- Why employee recognition should be a year-round priority

 Extend recognition’s impact throughout the year

-The more your company can do throughout the year to recognize employee contributions, the more meaningful your Employee Recognition Day activities will be.
+The more your company can do throughout the year to recognize employee contributions, the more meaningful your Employee Appreciation Day activities will be.
 Few things are better for employee engagement than showing your employees that you genuinely appreciate them.

 Want to learn more?
 Discover the connection between employee recognition and retention.